deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 My reason for recommending that the Foundation shift to Europe is probably not the one you are thinking of.
 American administrations come and go, just like directors of a nonprofit board come and go.
 The current state of the USA won't be its political landscape forever.
 No, the problem I see with incorporating entities in the United States lives somewhere between law and culture.
 The expected behaviours in an American officeplace are no longer in alignment with the rest of the world.
 This is exacerbated by legal frameworks which seem absurd to Europeans, Indians, and Canadians like me.
 America's idiotic culture war penetrates its institutions, including its nonprofits.
 The GNOME Foundation needs to focus on its mission: GNOME.
 Europe will be the best place to do that, in the long term.

 Maybe after all that is accomplished, the membership can unleash the Design Team on the foot.

+## Now What?

+I don't expect the GNOME Foundation board to treat the recommendations above as prescriptive.
+Every one of these recommendations is available à la carte, and I hope they are useful both individually and in terms of their interdependencies.
+I also hope they are useful to the community when future Foundation members become board members and when the membership becomes increasingly involved in Foundation operations.

+In spite of the weird lack of communication during the first two weeks of August, it's my opinion that, as of August 2025, the Foundation is the strongest it's been in a decade.
+It has gotten stronger every month.
+We balanced the budget.
+We corrected the treasury function of the organization.
+We appointed a competent treasurer to manage that treasury function.
+The Foundation is learning to cut costs and control spending.
+Most of the board's acting directors now want what's best for GNOME.

+GNOME Foundation 2.0 will happen whether it relies on my advice or not.
+It has to happen because GNOME Foundation 1.0 was completely unsustainable.
+I believe the GNOME Foundation is changing for the better.
+It's not easy.
+There is a lot of work left to do and there will be growing pains along the way.

+The Foundation's bylaws saddle Allan with the Acting Executive Director role, just as Rob McQueen was Acting ED for the majority of the preceding 5 years while he was President.
+There's a mountain of work to do and Allan's taking it in stride but he could use your help.
+If you are a GNOME Foundation member and you want to volunteer, ask the board how you can be of service.